Randonee/easybuild/README.md

 	haxelib run easybuild ebinstall

-After that you can use "eb" instead of "haxe run easybuild"
+After that you can use "eb" instead of "haxelib run easybuild"

 Commands